xoofx/xoofx.github.io/_posts/2017-01-20-stark-language-design-part-1-the-tokens.md

 While the prefix syntax looks more compact, there is a lot more to favour a postfix syntax:

 - The variable/method name comes first.
-Reading from left to right feels more natural (this is my function name, here is its 1st parameter and its type, here is the return type of the function)
+Reading from left to right feels more natural (this is my function name, here is its 1st parameter and its type, here is the return type of the function).
+Member names of a struct/class are more naturally aligned whatever return parameter they have...
 - It makes possible to use implicit type inference more easily.
 Typically in F# you can write something like this:

   ```fsharp